FDC3/appd-launcher-poc/README.md

 ## Description

+### FINOS Interop API Implementations

+On start, a modal dialog will be showed with predefined FINOS Interop API Implementations - Glue42 and Plexus.

+Once the user chooses an implementation the Toolbar will be started with it.

+#### Add additional FINOS Interop API Implementation

+- Add the FINOS Interop API Implementation to the package.json under "optionalDependencies"

+- Add a mapping with display name in ./app/types/interface.ts in InteropApiImplementation enum

+- Add the display name in ./main.ts in interopApiImplementation array

+- Build the project and the newly added FINOS Interop API Implementation will be loaded

 ### Application providers

 The list Application providers aka (Application Directories) is defined in the Toolbar, using the Settings UI.